-A system of named color swatches that can be matched on press using process or spot colors.
+A system of named color swatches that can be matched on press using spot colors or approximated using process colors.
 PANTONE and TruMatch are examples of custom color systems.

 DCS (Desktop Color Separation)

 A data file standard defined by Quark, Inc., to assist in making color separations with desktop publishing systems; five files are created-four color files (one each for C, M, Y, and K) and a composite color preview file of the color image.
 It allows an image-editing application to perform color separation and pass it through to final output with its integrity intact.